 There are several reasons for this.
 The first two involve the time value of money, whereas the third reason calculates the payback period.
 For a refresher on the time value of money, see our time value of money calculator.

-First, the cash flows at the beginning are larger for Project A than for Project B. Since the time value of money states that cash earned now has more value than cash earned at a future date, we would prefer the project that has higher cash flows sooner.
+First, the cash flows at the beginning are larger for Project A than for Project B. Since the time value of money states that cash earned now has more value than cash earned in the future, we would prefer the project that has higher cash flows sooner.

 So now after year 1, the business can reinvest the $6,000 if the company goes with Project A. If the company chose Project B, it would only have $3,200 to reinvest.
 After year 2, these numbers are $10,000 and $6,000 for Project A and Project B, respectively.

 Since Project A ends sooner, the company can begin reinvesting the funds earlier than it could with Project B.

 Second, Project A has a higher net present value.
 The NPV of Project A is $605, whereas Project B has an NPV of $(54).
 This is another reason that Project B cannot be accepted.
 The company would be better off doing nothing and earning an NPV of $0 than investing in a project that has a negative NPV.

 In fact, this will always hold true.
 Anytime a project has an internal rate of return that is below the company’s required rate of return, it will have a negative NPV.
 Also, anytime a project has an internal rate of return above the company’s required rate of return, it will have a positive NPV.

 The table below shows how the NPV is calculated.
 The sum of column 3 (for Project A) and column 5 (for Project B) calculate their NPVs.